optiklab/tacticapi/README.md

 ## Technologies used

-* Front-End part (actual JIRA add-on) is built with native JavaScript and using Atlassian Connect add-on library [atlassian-connect-express](https://bitbucket.org/atlassian/atlassian-connect-express/src/master/README.md#markdown-header-atlassian-connect-express-nodejs-package-for-express-based-atlassian-add-ons).
+* [Front-End part](https://github.com/tacticaxyz/tacticaddon) is built with native JavaScript and using Atlassian Connect add-on library [atlassian-connect-express](https://bitbucket.org/atlassian/atlassian-connect-express/src/master/README.md#markdown-header-atlassian-connect-express-nodejs-package-for-express-based-atlassian-add-ons).
-* Back-end API is built with .NET Core 3.1, C#, Docker and AWS platform (ECS, Fargate, EC2, Route53 etc.).
+* This Back-end API is built with .NET Core 3.1, C#, Docker and AWS platform (ECS, Fargate, EC2, Route53 etc.).
 * External API's used:
  * [GeoNames API](http://api.geonames.org/) for geocoding and timezones
  * [IpInfoDb](https://ipinfodb.com) service for finding IP address of the client